RolandLeFranc/PlayReady/Docs/Overview/workingwithplayready.md

 <a id="whatyousupply"></a>
 ## What you supply

 What you supply to implement PlayReady depends entirely on what you are trying to develop.
 Basically, you can develop PlayReady functionality for clients or servers.
 However, you don't actually have to develop either one if you are a content provider; instead, you could obtain both from a third-party developer.
 In addition, you don't need to develop either one if you are adding PlayReady functionality to your encoder; you only have to add a PlayReady header during the encoding process.
-This section will try to clarify all of the different ways you can use PlayReady, and provide guidance on what you will need to supply for each type of product.
+This section will clarify the different ways you can use PlayReady, and provide guidance on what you will need to supply for each type of product.

+### PlayReady encoder

+If you are developing an encoder utilizing PlayReady technologies, you will need to include a PlayReady Header in the encrypted content.
+The PlayReady Header contains information about the content being played back, including the key identifier (KID) that identify the keys used to encrypt the data, the licens acquisition URL of the PlayReady license server, and any custom data that you want to include.
+The key and KID encrypted in the content must be shared with the PlayReady license server that will be issuing the licenses for that specific content.

 ### PlayReady client

-If you are going to develop a PlayReady client
+A PlayReady client can be any device or application that provides PlayReady protection for media content.
+A PlayReady client can be embedded in hardware, can be supplied as part of the operating system, or can be included in an application.
+The basic level of security that must be provided for each of these types of clients is documented in the [PlayReady Compliance and Robustness Rules](https://www.microsoft.com/playready/licensing/compliance/).

 #### Device on which to install the PlayReady Device Porting Kit